barbazul/1kfa/mod_deckahedron_world.md

 Movement speed is not an exact measurement in meters-per-second.
 It will matter when attempting moves where being laden with loot and gear matters.
 Particularly moves with the tag "UNENCUMBERED".
-When your speed goes below 4, you may not perform any "UNENCUMBERED" moves.
+When any of your Slot Cards is flipped over to the "ENCUMBERED" face, your character may not perform any "UNENCUMBERED" moves.

-You have 6 tokens that can be allocated between 3 slots on your character sheet (Speed, Pack, Wealth) and Item cards.

-If you don't want to carry any items, equipment or wealth, you can put all 6 tokens on Speed.

-Tokens represent weight or difficulty to carry, when they're not on speed.
+You have 2 Slot Cards - one of them tracks your items, and the other tracks your Wealth and Pack.
+(Pack is a non-specific placeholder for all the miscelaneous gear your character is carrying)

+When you gain item cards, Wealth cards, or Pack cards, place them on the appropriate labeled slot of your Slot Cards.
+If the Unencumbered face of a Slot Card doesn't have room, flip it over to the ENCUMBERED face.

+You can drop items, Wealth and Pack at any time during the game, as long as it makes sense in the fiction.

-Some Item cards require more than 1 token.
+Some Item cards require more than 1 slot.

-Beyond the effects Speed has on certain moves, the number of tokens you have on Speed can have fictional effects.
-The GM may interpret a Speed of 0 as limiting a character's gait.

 # Moves - Good Thing I Brought, Do a Flashback, Critical Success, Take a Breather